 When the print job is completely printed, CUPS removes the job from the queue and moves on to any other jobs you have submitted.
 You can also be notified when the job is finished, or if there are any errors during printing, in several different ways.

-Click on the Administration tab at the top of this page.
+Click on the Administration tab.
 Click on the Add Printer button and follow the prompts.

 After the printer is added, CUPS will ask you to set the default printer options (paper size, output mode, etc.) for the printer.
 Make any changes as needed and then click on the Set Default Options button to save them.
 Some printers also support auto-configuration - click on the Query Printer for Default Options button to update the options automatically.